How to choose the best bicycle insurance for you

 ● Any claim due to intentional (deliberate) damage to the bike is not covered.

-● Most bike insurance companies don’t offer cover if the bike is more than three years old, however, Bikmo insure all bikes, regardless of age.
+● Most bicycle insurance companies don’t offer cover if the bike is more than three years old, however, Bikmo insure all bikes, regardless of age.

 3.)
-How to make a claim on your Bike insurance policy
+How to make a claim on your Bicycle insurance policy

 ● Notify the police as soon as possible in case of a theft.
 Some insurance provider requires to report the theft withing 24 hours so make sure you lodge a theft report in the nearest police station as soon as you can.